donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 The First is a Simple Gallery that Loops throught all images in a folder resizing the display image online and using the origional image in LightGallery.

-The Second is driven off of a data yml file, a hard way to do it, but it gives you a mobie responsive data-responsive set of images kind of like a srcset but for a Isotope - LightGallery responsive display, using 5 image sizes.
+The Second is driven off of a data yml file, a hard way to do it, but it gives you a mobie responsive data-responsive set of images kind of like a srcset but for a Isotope - LightGallery responsive display, using 4 image sizes.

 ## Image sizing

-Getting the five image sizes for the complex gallery is alot of work if your on Github Pages as Cloudinary will not work for me so I use Graphics Magic and then add the correct file extenshions for the size as image-thumbnail.jpg and image.jpg with 3 others -320, -800, -1200 and the main display image in lightgallery as image-lq.jpg
+Getting the five image sizes for the complex gallery is alot of work.
+If your on Github Pages Cloudinary will not work.
+So I use Graphics Magic and then add the correct file extenshions for the size as image-th.jpg for the thumnail size, I use 320px for the thumbnail size.
+Including 3 others image-320.jpg, image-800.jpg and image-1200.jpg, the main display image in lightgallery as image-1200.jpg.
+Your can use different sizes to fit the needs for your site.

-If there is any confusion to the contents of this post add a comment below or go to the repo at: Donald Boultons [Github Repo](https://github.com/donaldboulton/DWB) and view the code, see both my Simple and Complex CAT Gallerys in action on my Gallery Page.
+If there is any confusion to the contents of this post add a comment below or go to the repo for: Donald Boulton at: [Github Repo](https://github.com/donaldboulton/DWB) and view the code.
+Both my Simple and Complex Gallerys displayed on my Gallery Page.
+The only Gallerys that are Comple or yml driven are my CAT Gallerys.

 ## Config and folder structure